History of Iran: Nader Shah and his successors

-Nader's death was followed by a period of anarchy in Iran as rival army commanders fought for power.
+Nader Shah's death was followed by a period of anarchy as rival army commanders fought for power.
 Nader's own family, the Afsharids, were soon reduced to holding on to a small domain in Khorasan.
 Many of the Caucasian territories broke away in various Caucasian khanates.
 Ottomans regained lost territories in Anatolia and Mesopotamia.
 Oman and the Uzbek khanates of Bukhara and Khiva regained independence.
 Ahmad Shah Durrani, one of Nader's officers, founded an independent state which eventually became modern Afghanistan.
-Erekle II and Teimuraz II, who, in 1744, had been made the kings of Kakheti and Kartli respectively by Nader himself for their loyal service, capitalized on the eruption of instability, and declared de facto independence.
-Erekle II assumed control over Kartli after Teimuraz II's death, thus unifying the two as the Kingdom of Kartli-Kakheti, becoming the first Georgian ruler in three centuries to preside over a politically unified eastern Georgia, and due to the frantic turn of events in mainland Iran he would be able to remain de facto autonomous through the Zand period.
+Erekle II and Teimuraz II, who in 1744 had been made the kings of Kakheti and Kartli respectively by Nader for their loyal service, capitalized on the eruption of instability and declared de facto independence.
+Erekle II assumed control over Kartli after Teimuraz II's death, thus unifying the two as the Kingdom of Kartli-Kakheti, becoming the first Georgian ruler in three centuries to preside over a politically unified eastern Georgia.
+Due to the frantic turn of events in mainland Iran he would be able to remain de facto autonomous through the Zand period.
 From his capital Shiraz, Karim Khan of the Zand dynasty ruled "an island of relative calm and peace in an otherwise bloody and destructive period," however the extent of Zand power was confined to contemporary Iran and parts of the Caucasus.
 Karim Khan's death in 1779 led to yet another civil war in which the Qajar dynasty eventually triumphed and became kings of Iran.
 During the civil war, Iran permanently lost Basra in 1779 to the Ottomans, which had been captured during the Ottoman–Persian War (1775–76), and Bahrain to Al Khalifa family after Bani Utbah invasion in 1783.